 The Lost Words at Dunham Massey

 From Saturday 7 September – Friday 3 April, rediscover the nature's disappearing words with a family trail and hands-on workshops, inspired by Robert MacFarlane and Jackie Morris's spellbook, The Lost Words.

 The book features words from the natural world that have disappeared from the Oxford Junior Dictionary as children spend less time outdoors.
 Words like 'broadband' and 'chatroom' have replaced others describing the natural world, like 'bramble' and 'conker'.

-Join us for a trail, outdoor theatre performance and a series of workshops, for both adults and families, to bring these Lost Words back into the modern world.
+Join us for a trail and a series of workshops, for both adults and families, to bring these Lost Words back into the modern world.

 Find the Lost Words: Family Trail